-Hiram College is a private, nonprofit school in a rural setting in Hiram, Ohio.
-Hiram College was founded in 1850 and now enrolls around 1,110 students a year, including 1,091 undergrads.
-Hiram College provides on-campus housing for up to 700 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 75% of students stay on-campus and participate in campus events and social life.
+Hiram College is a private, nonprofit school in the rural setting of Hiram, Ohio.
+Hiram College was founded in 1850 and the school currently enrolls around 1,354 students per year, including 1,315 undergraduate students.
+Hiram College offers on-campus housing for up to 690 students.
+Most students live in off campus housing, and 80% of students spend their weekends on campus.

 Planning to play sports?
 Hiram College has many options for athletes.
 See them all and learn more about life at Hiram College on the Student Life page.

 The definition of a "good school" is different for different people.
 Admissions criteria, acceptance rate and average GPA are good indicators of how selective an institution is.

 Let's take a look at these areas to get a better view of what Hiram College offers and if the school seems like a good fit for you.

 Hiram College is moderately difficult to get into.
 Around 93% of applicants get into Hiram College each year.
 Last year, 1,856 students applied to Hiram College and 1,734 were admitted.

 Retention refers to the number of students that stay enrolled at a school over time.
 It gauges how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 About 72% of students who start at Hiram College come back the next year.
 53% of Hiram College undergrads graduate within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.